mattvenn/wokwi-verilog-gds-test/README.md

+*(Please note that is a forked repository.
+Details of the design are described at the very end of this `README.md`.
+Go to https://tinytapeout.com for instructions!)*

 ![](../../workflows/wokwi/badge.svg)

-Go to https://tinytapeout.com for instructions!

-# How to change the Wokwi project

-Edit the [Makefile](Makefile) and change the WOKWI_PROJECT_ID to match your project.

 # What is this about?